evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 # Output formats

-You can get the test results in different formats.
+You can get the Report results in different formats.

 **HTML**.
 You can get an interactive visual report.
 It is best for exploration and debugging.
 You can also document the results and share them with the team.